 The fourth type of this cancer, testicular mesothelioma, may start in the tunica vaginalis testis, a pouch of tissues surrounding the testicles.
 Mesothelioma in the testicle lining is extremely rare, even less common than pericardial mesothelioma.
 In fact, only around 100 cases of the disease have ever been reported, according to Taiwanese researchers at the Song-Shan Armed Forces General Hospital.

-The majority of mesothelioma cases are caused directly by exposure to asbestos.
+The majority of mesothelioma cases are caused directly by asbestos exposure.
 As scientists in Medscape General Medicine report, about 80% of mesothelioma tumors that begin in the lung pleura are attributed to asbestos, while 50% of the less-common abdominal cavity tumors are.

 Certain industries relied on asbestos as an industrial material for over a century:

-The risk of exposure was not isolated to these industries.
-Since much of the country’s industrial machinery was built using some level of asbestos, it’s probable that workers throughout the trades were exposed to asbestos.
+The risk of exposure to asbestos was not isolated to these industries.
+Since much of the country’s industrial machinery was built using some level of asbestos, it’s probable that workers throughout the trades were exposed to countless asbestos-containing materials.
 At one point, anyone working on the floor of a machine shop was probably exposed to a certain degree of asbestos fibers.

 This practice was reduced during the 1970s, after scientists had conclusively linked asbestos to a number of debilitating lung conditions.
 However, as the Virginian-Pilot reports, the Navy began using asbestos again – even after the evidence had become overwhelming – in violation of its own safety policies.
 The military went so far as to issue gag orders to shut workers up.